Skip to product information

 EAN-

-Produced by LAUDARACING, the model is made of diecast resin, metal and PVC and is in 1/18 scale.
+Produced by LAUDORACING, the model is made of diecast resin, metal, and PVC and is on a 1/18 scale.

 LIMITED EDITION OF ONLY 350 PIECES!

-Die cast resin model in 1/18 scale faithfully reproduced in every detail
+1/18 scale diecast resin model faithfully reproduced in every detail

 The model is made of diecast resin, metal, and plastic.
-It is static and does not open.
-The wheels are rubber and do not steer.
+It is static and non-opening, the wheels are made of rubber and do not steer.

 Length: 21.90 cm